 To Board or Not to Board?

 In an ideal world, your home is pet-free during showings.
 If you don’t have a friend or family willing to lend a hand, there are some great boarders out there that will make your dog or cat think they are vacationing at a resort.

 If you can’t fathom being without your pet while your home is listed for sale, then follow our tips and be prepared to take on a little extra work.

-Need help deciding what to do you with your pets while your home is for sale?
+Need help deciding what to do you with your pets while your home is for sale with the BREL team?
 Our Concierge can help!